 Traditionally, you'd serve it as layers of thick, fresh flatbread called taboon.
 They're then drenched in olive oil and sandwiched between generous beds of onions and sumac.
 And you'll usually find a couple of whole chickens on top.
 I remember being so excited to grab a piece of bread so I can slather it with the heavenly onion mixture.
 I can't describe how amazing it is.

-Although this is probably one of the most delicious dishes you’ll ever have (trust me on this one), it can also get really messy.
-Here’s where the rolls come in.
+Although this is probably one of the most delicious dishes you'll ever have (trust me on this one), it can also get really messy.
+Here's where the rolls come in.
 Perfectly packed into crispy rolls, I love how easy to serve this version of musakhan is.
-Trust me, you won’t be able to stop after just one.

 - Onions: Get your goggles out, because we're chopping LOTS of onions (around 9 to be exact).
 They're the base of the whole dish.
 To save time, I just like to slice them instead of chopping them up really small as you'll usually find in musakhan.